-The state plans to fund the production or preservation of 536 low- to moderate-income homes with the resources it has available, rehabilitating 466 existing structures (either producing new affordable options or preserving existing housing) and 70 homes constructed new (all of which will be counted as new affordable housing options).
+The state plans to fund the production or preservation of 541 low- to moderate-income homes with the resources it has available, rehabilitating 478 existing structures (either producing new affordable options or preserving existing housing) and 63 homes constructed new (all of which will be counted as new affordable housing options).
 It is estimated that 21 new affordable units will be devoted to house homeless or formerly homeless households, the balance will serve non-homeless households.
 Though it is not a specific outcome stated as an accomplishment for Goal 1, many of the households served through the production or rehab of units for the development of affordable housing will contain special-needs populations.

 All persons and households assisted through the accomplishments of Goal 2 are counted as homeless households supported in Table 91, as are the 21 units of rental housing for the homeless added in Goal 1.
-The eCon Planning Suite: Desk Guide for this section asks applicants to "not include the provision of emergency shelter, transitional shelter, or social services" to the total of households supported, thus only permanent supportive housing (PSH), HOPWA and NOP outcomes are included from Goal 2.
-These outcomes combine to support homeless households through rental assistance with those households assisted through the Housing Choice Voucher Program, though HCVP is combined with the outcomes of Goal 1 not directly toward homeless households to equal the number of non-homeless households supported by affordable housing in PY19.
+The eCon Planning Suite: Desk Guide for this section asks applicants to "not include the provision of emergency shelter, transitional shelter, or social services" to the total of households supported, thus only HOPWA, NOP and RHP outcomes are included from Goal 2.
+These outcomes combine to support homeless households through rental assistance.
+The remaining goal outcomes of Goal 1 combined together equal the number of non-homeless households supported by affordable housing in PY20.

-The above referenced figures were based on historic program performance, current unit production costs and anticipated financial resources at the time of the 2015-2019 ConPlan was developed.
+The above referenced figures were based on historic program performance, current unit production costs and anticipated financial resources at the time of the 2020-2024 ConPlan was developed.